052223-java-angular/Pawel-p1/README.md

 ## Introduction

-This is a full stack beer review application built using Spring Boot for the backend and Angular for the frontend.
-The application will utilize a PostgreSQL database to store beer, review, and user information.
+Welcome to BeerMe, a full stack beer review application that seeks to facilitate beer discovery by compiling and sharing beer reviews from our ever-growing community of members.
+Built using Spring Boot for the backend, Angular for the frontend, a PostgreSQL database to store beer, review, and user information, BeerMe offers a robust solution to finding your next brew.
+Our knowledge base of breweries is powered by the free and open-source open brewery db.

 ## User Stories